Why is Drexel offering the ELATE program?

 The admissions committee, which includes deans, nationally recognized leaders in engineering, and other senior administration officials, reviews all application materials submitted by the candidates.
 They consider individual potential, institutional commitment to foster that individual’s leadership opportunities, and a variety of diversity criteria including race, ethnicity, geographic region of school, type of school and area of professional studies.

 Can I apply if I am not in engineering or computer science?

-If your area of research is in the area of engineering, computer science, or other high technology fields, and you have a full-time faculty appointment as associate professor or professor in an accredited university, you are eligible to apply.
-On the occasion that an applicant holds a primary appointment outside of engineering or computer science, the admissions committee will consider her goals and institutional leadership potential within high-tech fields.
-Please contact the ELATE Program at ELATE@drexel.edu or (215) 991-8240 if you are interested in the program but are uncertain about your eligibility based on your disciplinary appointment and/or area of research specialty.
+If your research is in the area of engineering, computer science, math, physics, chemistry or other high technology fields, and you have a full-time faculty appointment as associate professor or professor in an accredited university, you are eligible to apply.
+The admissions committee considers applicant goals and institutional leadership potential within high-tech fields.
+Please contact the ELATE Program at ELATE@drexel.edu or 215.895.0997 if you are interested in the program but are uncertain about your eligibility based on your disciplinary appointment and/or area of research specialty.

 Can I apply if I am not at the level of associate professor or not yet tenured?